 If you look at your browser window you will see an unbroken key or lock which shows you the website area is secure.
 We do not store your credit card or debit card details.
 Once you have completed this transaction we do not keep your credit card details on our servers.

-Before you apply for a licence to sell animals
+Before you apply for a licence to provide boarding for cats or dogs

-As part of your application for a licence to sell animals you will need to provide the following
+As part of your application for a licence to provide boarding for cats or dogs you will need to provide the following

-- Application form for a licence to sell animals
+- Application form for a licence to provide boarding for cats or dogs

 - Evidence that you have, or do not require, planning permission to operate your business